coffeebe4code/disc/README.md

 ```
 (@l mystring1)
 ```
-However, this prevents a problem, what if we assign `mystring1` to a number. what if later we reassign `mystring1` to a number.
-This is the power of using this language, with the `--dynamic` flag.
+However, this prevents a problem, what if we assign `mystring1` to a number. what if later we reassign `mystring1` to a string.

 With the `--static` flag passed to either the `linter` or `compiler` this is no longer possible. you will get an error.
 Take for example this file `./mytest.di`